CMMC Phase One started November 10! Here's everything you need to know.

 However, this requirement is “withdrawn” NIST SP 800-171 revision 3.

-NIST SP 800-171A revision 3 has 422 requirements.
-In NIST parlance these are known as “determination statements” (often referred to as “assessment objectives”).
+NIST SP 800-171A rev 3 has 422 requirements.
+In NIST parlance, these are known as “determination statements” (often referred to as “assessment objectives”).

-Important: In order for a security requirement to be considered “fully implemented” and therefore eligible for achieve a full score under CMMC and the DoD Assessment Methodology (DoDAM), every one of its determination statements needs to be satisfied.
+Important: In order for a security requirement to be considered “fully implemented,” every one of its determination statements needs to be satisfied.

-NIST SP 800-171A revision 2 has 320 determination statements corresponding to the 110 requirements in SP 800-171A.
-The jump to 422 determination statements in NIST SP 800-171A revision 3 is a 32% increase.
-As noted above, don’t be lulled by the apparent decrease from 110 requirements to 97 requirements between the SP 800-171 revisions – defense contractors must orient themselves to SP 800-171A to ensure the proper level of granularity needed to successful implementation, verification, and CMMC certification.
+NIST SP 800-171A rev 2 has 320 determination statements corresponding to the 110 requirements in SP 800-171A.
+The jump to 422 determination statements in NIST SP 800-171A rev 3 is a 32% increase.
+As noted above, don’t be lulled by the apparent decrease from 110 requirements to 97 requirements between the SP 800-171 revisions; defense contractors must orient themselves to SP 800-171A to ensure the proper level of granularity needed to successful implementation, verification, and CMMC certification.

-Organizationally defined parameters are variables within NIST security controls and requirements.
-These variables must be defined in order to make a NIST security control measurable and verifiable.
-Until ODPs are defined a given set of NIST security requirements (like SP 800-171) is like a really unfunny set of Mad Libs.
+ODPs are variables that must be defined in order to make NIST security control measurable and verifiable.
+Until ODPs are defined, a given set of NIST security requirements (like NIST 800-171) reads like a bad set of Mad Libs.

 Screenshot 2024-05-17 at 2.41.05 PMOrganizationally defined parameters in NIST SP 800-171 revision 3 requirement 3.2.1

-Defense contractors who have implemented SP 800-171 revision 2 have already implemented requirements from the PL (requirement 3.12.3 – System Security Plan) and SA (requirement 3.13.2 – Security Architecture) families.
+Defense contractors who have implemented NIST 800-171 rev 2 have already implemented requirements from the PL (requirement 3.12.3 – SSP) and SA (requirement 3.13.2 – Security Architecture) families.

-However, NIST SP 800-171 revision 3 now includes the following requirements:
+However, NIST SP 800-171 rev 3 now includes the following requirements:

 Planning (PL):